csound-flossmanual/csound-floss/contribute/writing-in-markdown.md

 c) code snippets inside normal text
 -----------------------------------

-this is an `inside code snippet` which must by surronded by backticks.
+this is an `inside code snippet` which must by surronded by backticks \`.

 5. IMAGES